1UXDev/notebook/backend/typescript.md

 *Possibly interesting settings in the tsconfig:*
 * noEmitOnError by Default set to true (Does not emit JS file when error happens)
-* TSC with Watch Option --> will constantly monitor typscript file (when changed, js will be updated)
+* TSC with Watch Option
+<br> -> will constantly monitor typscript file (when changed, js will be updated)

 <br>